Chart Color Schemes

 McDowall features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 83.5% of all households, including 44.4% couples with children, 29.8% couples without children, and 8.7% single parent families.
-Non-family households account for the remaining 16.5%, with lone person households at 14.1% and group households comprising 2.3%.
+Non-family households account for 16.5%, with lone person households at 14.1% and group households comprising 2.3%.
 The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households